hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/database-backups.md

 ### Restoring from a backup

 Ensure your Agora node is turned off if restoring a backup.
-You can restore a beacon chain DB from a backup file with the following command:
+You can restore an Agora chain DB from a backup file with the following command:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';